-For the periods ended March 31, 2024, and March 31, 2023 (Expressed in millions of United States dollars unless otherwise indicated)
+For the three and nine months ended September 30, 2024, and September 30, 2023 (Expressed in millions of United States dollars unless otherwise indicated)

 1. Incorporation and nature of business:

 Africa Oil Corp. (collectively with its subsidiaries, "AOC" or the "Company") was incorporated on March 29, 1993, under the laws of British Columbia and is an international oil and gas exploration and production company based in Canada with oil and gas interests in Africa.
 The Company's registered address is 25th Floor, 666 Burrard Street, Vancouver, B.C., Canada V6C 2X8.